 Joshua J. Doguet

-Though he now calls New Orleans home, Joshua was born and raised on a crawfish and rice farm in Acadia Parish.
-Away from the office, he enjoys graphic design, woodworking, and creative writing.
+Though he now calls New Orleans home, Joshua was raised on a crawfish and rice farm in Acadia Parish.
+Away from the office, he enjoys woodworking, creative writing, and graphic design.